flutter/website/src/codelabs/implicit-animations.md

 By showing additional capabilities of implicit animations, the [shape-shifting complete][] example builds upon [fade-in complete][].

+To summarize implicit animations:

 - Some implicit animations, like the `AnimatedOpacity` widget, only animate one property.
   Others, like the `AnimatedContainer` widget, can animate many properties.
-- Implicit animations transition between the old and new property values using the provided `curve` and `duration`.
+- Implicit animations transition between the old and new value of a property when it changes using the provided `curve` and `duration`.
 - If you do not specify a `curve`, implicit animations default to a [linear curve][].